ibm-cloud-docs/solution-tutorials/lamp-stack.md

    Now you can check the PHP info page you created.
 Open a browser and go to http://YourPublicIPAddress/info.php.
 Substitute the public IP address of your virtual server.
 It should look similar to this image.
    ![PHP info](images/solution4/PHPInfo.png)

-## Step 4 - Install and configure WordPress
+## Install and configure WordPress
 If you want to try your LAMP stack, install a sample app.
 As an example, the following steps install the open source WordPress platform to create websites and blogs.
 For more information and settings for production installation, see the WordPress documentation.

 ### Install the WordPress packages